-Not only is it one of the best rehydration drinks available on the planet, thanks to its electrolytes and natural salts like potassium and magnesium, but coconut water offers numerous nutrients that are beneficial for your body.
-Among these useful components are its cytokinins, a class of phytohormones that boast of antiaging, antithrombotic and anticarcinogenic effects.13,14
+Not only is coconut water one of the best rehydration drinks available on the planet thanks to its electrolytes and natural salts like potassium and magnesium, but it's also beneficial for your body, as it offers numerous nutrients.
+Among these useful components are its cytokinins, a class of phytohormones with antiaging, antithrombotic and anticarcinogenic effects.12,13

-This liquid offers inorganic ions, B vitamins and minerals such as iodine, selenium, zinc and sulfur that all provide support for your antioxidant and overall system.15 Here are some of the benefits of drinking coconut water daily:
+This liquid offers inorganic ions, B vitamins and minerals such as iodine, selenium, zinc and sulfur, all of which provide support for your antioxidant and overall system.14 Here are some of the benefits of drinking coconut water daily:

 Provides cardioprotective effects — A 2003 animal study published in the journal Plant Foods for Human Nutrition found that tender coconut water (TCW) may have cardioprotective effects as it helped decrease concentration of total cholesterol, VLDL + LDL− cholesterol and HDL cholesterol among rats that had induced myocardial infarction.

-The researchers noted that these benefits may come from the nutrients in the liquid, namely calcium, potassium, L-arginine and magnesium.16
+The researchers noted that these benefits may come from the nutrients in the liquid, namely calcium, potassium, L-arginine and magnesium.15

 “Our results indicate that CW has multiple beneficial effects in diabetic rats for preventing hyperglycemia and oxidative stress caused by alloxan.”

-Offers rehydrating effects after exercise — A 2007 study compared the rehydrating effects of water, coconut water and a sports drink.
-The authors noted that drinking coconut water is “as good as ingesting a commercial sports drink for whole body rehydration after exercise-induced dehydration but with better fluid tolerance.”20
+- Offers rehydrating effects after exercise — A 2007 study compared the rehydrating effects of water, coconut water and a sports drink.
+The authors noted that drinking coconut water is "as good as ingesting a commercial sports drink for whole body rehydration after exercise-induced dehydration but with better fluid tolerance."19

-May protect against oxidative stress — Coconut water is loaded with antioxidants that are known to help fight free radicals that may lead to oxidative damage.
-One study found that shikimic acid (SA), an active phytoconstituent in coconut water, can help protect the liver cells of mice subjects, protecting them from hydroperoxide-mediated oxidative stress.21
+- May protect against oxidative stress — Coconut water is loaded with antioxidants that are known to help fight free radicals that may lead to oxidative damage.
+One study found that shikimic acid (SA), an active phytoconstituent in coconut water, may help protect the liver cells of mice subjects against hydroperoxide-mediated oxidative stress.20

-The high levels of potassium in coconut water may be a contributing factor to this benefit as well.
-A 1998 study in the Hypertension journal notes that this mineral has a “modest blood pressure-lowering effect.”23
+The high levels of potassium in coconut water may be a contributing factor to this benefit.
+A 1998 study in the Hypertension journal notes that this mineral has a "modest blood pressure-lowering effect."22

 Coconut Water Recipes You Can Try